ludlovian/decimal/README.md

 A decimal is effectively an immutable integer scaled by 10^-precision.
-So it is represented by two items: a`BigInt` for the integer, and a number for the precision.
+So it is represented by two items: a signed `BigInt` for the integer, and a number for the precision.

-So `1.23` would be stored as `[123n, 2]` and `1.230` (same number, different
-precision) would be stored as `[1230n, 3]`.
+So `1.23` would be stored as `123n` and `2` and `1.230` (same number, different precision) would be stored as `1230n` and `3`.

 You can create a decimal by supplying:
 - an existing decimal (which is just returned)
-- a string representation - which is the preferred way to store & retrieve them.
+- a string representation - which is the preferred way to store & retrieve them
+- a `bigint`
-- an existing primitive number
+- an integer `number`
-- tuple of `[digits, precision]` if you want to fiddle.
+- a floating point `number`

+If a string or floating point number is given, the precision is inferred.

 And don't forget: once a decimal, always a decimal!
 Best to keep decimals as decimals forever.
 You'll only lose precision converting to numbers.